zifnab87/card-api/Readme.md

 docker compose up
 ```

-- The database service starts at port: 3307 and has the schema cardapi created
+- The database service starts at port: 3307 and has the schema cardapi created.
+The data is attached as a volume in a simbling to the git repository directory `../mysql-data`
 - The spring boot service starts at port: 8080

 For Development Cycle to rebuild images we run the commands below: